Saving Money While Traveling

 Research Exchange Rates

 Most times, withdrawing foreign currency from an ATM will offer you the best exchange rate.
 But circumstances may differ depending on your destination, so do your research.
 Familiarize yourself with the exchange rate right before you leave home, so that if you have to exchange at a bank or kiosk, you will at least know what type of rate you’re getting.
 Calculate the exchange before the transaction so you are not cheated out of money.
 Using your credit card will probably incur foreign transaction fees, so save your credit card for larger or emergency purchases only (and don’t forget to call your credit card company ahead of time to annotate your file with your travel plans so it does not get declined in an emergency!).
 If your credit is good enough and you travel frequently enough, consider applying for a credit card that waives international fees (these are usually premium cards which include annual fees, so first make sure it would be worth your while).
+Earn Extra Cash with VITAL.
+A VISA credit card that pays you for referrals!

 While You’re There